john-science/python_for_scientists/classes/13_pandas/lecture_13.md

-# Data Analysis with Pandas and Jupyter Notebooks
+# Data Analysis Toolkit: Pandas and Jupyter Notebooks

 Several of the scientists I know and most of the data scientists I know use Pandas paired with Jupyter Notebooks for all their data analysis.
 Separately they are great tools, but together they create an amazingly expressive, friendly environment for analyzing data extremely quickly.
 Working soley with these two tools is such a common paradigm we need to least try it for at least one lecture.